IBM/URET/README.md

 Machine learning models are known to be vulnerable to adversarial evasion attacks as illustrated by image classification models.
 Thoroughly understanding such attacks is critical in order to ensure the safety and robustness of critical AI tasks.
 However, most adversarial attacks are difficult to deploy against a majority of AI systems because they have focused on image domain with only few constraints.

-URET is a solution that enables users to evaluate their models against adversarial evasion attacks regardless of data representation or model arhitecture.
+URET is a solution that enables users to evaluate their models against adversarial evasion attacks regardless of data representation or model architecture.
 In order to generate adversarial examples for a chosen model and data domain, a user does the following:

 1. Select/Define one or more **Data Transformers**.
 2. Select one or more **Explorer Configurationss** and define its exploration parameters.